Page Not Found

 Prepared teaching material and assisted learning for graduate students taking the systems-for-all breadth course.

-Sole TA for a professional masters students computer networking course of about 50 students, responsible for office hours and grading as well as running a lecture on machine learning approaches for networking and networking systems for machine learning.
+Taught professional master’s students computer networking concepts, including machine learning approaches for networking and networking systems for machine learning.

-Mentoring three UW undergraduates in an Undergraduate Research Program course as part of my research work on low resource ML for ecology.
+Mentored three UW undergraduates in a guided Undergraduate Research Program course, as part of my research on low-resource machine learning for ecology.